ansonnoob/ansonnoob/README.md

 - Sup,Anson Noob here
 - find me on discord @ansonzxv
-- Currently a Podcaster on @hkfm975 and a translater of Vladhog Security Bot
+- Currently a Podcaster on @hkfm975 and a Translater of Vladhog Security Bot
 - A hk guy
 - Speaks: Cantonese/CN/EN/very few JP
 <!---